Skip to main content

 • TOTAL: 75-130 EUR/month

-Annual maintenance costs for an apartment in Albania are about 1400-2500 EUR – significantly less than in Spain (4000-7000 EUR).
+The annual cost of maintaining an apartment in Albania is about 1400-2500 EUR – significantly less than in Spain (4000-7000 EUR).

 FAQ – frequently asked questions

 Albanian banks offer loans to foreigners.
 Interest rates are 3.5-5% for euro loans and 5-7% for loans in Albanian lek.
-Most foreign investors buy in cash due to low property prices.
+Most foreign investors buy in cash due to the low property prices.

 Durres is located about 40 minutes from Tirana and 37 km from Tirana International Airport (TIA).
-The city also has a port with regular ferry connections to Bari, Ancona and Brindisi in Italy.
+The city also has a port with regular ferry connections to Bari, Ancona, and Brindisi in Italy.

 Summary: investment prospects in Durres 2026

-Key factors supporting investments:
+Key factors supporting investment:

 • Low entry and maintenance costs

-• High rental returns (5-12% annually)
+• High rental yields (5-12% annually)

-• Prospect of EU accession
+• Prospect of joining the EU

 Further Reading